 The Locator displays the dangerous signals which were active at the moment the Alarms graph was clicked on.
 The Spectrum page allows the operator to see the spectral information.
-Below is an example of the same 433,9307 MHz signal:
+Below is an example

 The Persistence rendering (shown on the above example) draws the spectrum by a changing color depending on the activity of signal.
 Depending on your needs, the Persistence or Live can be activated.